 We offer all NHS services that are deemed clinically necessary.
 We will also discuss any private options available, and associated costs.
 Please do not feel obliged to take up any private treatment, this is your choice and we will only mention it so you are aware of all your options.
 We require a deposit for any private treatment and there will be a fee for any late cancellations or missed private appointments.

-If two NHS dental appointments are missed or cancelled with less than 24 hours’ notice, we do not guarantee being able to complete a patient’s NHS treatment or offer them NHS treatment in the future.
+If two NHS dental appointments are missed or cancelled with less than one working day’s notice, we do not guarantee being able to offer them NHS treatment in the future.
 This may mean that you will have to find an alternative NHS dentist for future treatment and check-ups, or continue with us on a private basis.

 To continue to be an NHS patient you MUST make sure that you keep up regular check-up appointments.
 Failure to keep up with these appointments could lose you your NHS Dental place.